HTTP-RPC/Kilo/README.md

     * `ResourcePath` - annotation that associates a resource path with a service method
     * `JSONEncoder` - class that serializes an object hierarchy to JSON
     * `JSONDecoder` - class that deserializes an object hierarchy from JSON
-    * `WebServiceProxy` - web service invocation proxy
+    * `WebServiceProxy` - class for consuming remote web services
     * `WebServiceException` - exception thrown when a service operation returns an error
 * `org.httprpc.beans`
-    * `BeanAdapter` - adapter class that presents the contents of a Java Bean instance as a map
+    * `BeanAdapter` - class that presents the contents of a Java Bean instance as a map or vice versa
 * `org.httprpc.sql`
-    * `ResultSetAdapter` - adapter class that presents the contents of a JDBC result set as an iterable sequence of maps or typed values
+    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or typed values
-    * `Parameters` - class for simplifying execution of prepared statements
+    * `Parameters` - class for applying named parameters values to prepared statements

 These classes are explained in more detail in the following sections.